Accounting for Asylum Seeker Services

 The City of New York spent $1.47 billion for asylum seeker shelter and services in the fiscal year that ended in June 2023, with $438 million to be reimbursed by the State.

-Funding for Services to People Seeking Asylum, Preliminary 2024 Financial Plan
+Funding for Services to People Seeking Asylum, Executive 2024 Financial Plan

 Source: Mayor’s Office of Management and Budget

-In its March 4th Comments on New York City’s Preliminary Budget, the Comptroller’s Office projected that total FY 2024 spending would be $4.0 billion, or $197 million lower than the Administration’s projection of $4.2 billion, primarily from lower than expected growth of asylum seekers in City shelter.
-Following its release of the budget, the Administration stated it will reduce City funds for asylum seekers by 10% in the Executive Budget, which the Comptroller’s Office estimates the new FY 2024 asylum seeker budget will be $3.9 billion.
+In its May 22nd Comments on New York City’s Executive Budget, the Comptroller’s Office projected that total FY 2024 spending would be $3.76 billion, or the same as the Administration’s projection.
+For FY 2025 the Comptroller’s Office estimates FY 2025 costs will be $3.42 billion, or $1.32 billion less than the Administration’s projection of $4.75 billion, primarily from lower than expected growth of asylum seekers in City shelter.

 Spending

-Spending for asylum seekers can be portrayed over different time periods and by different methodologies.
+Spending for asylum seekers can be portrayed over different time periods and by different measures.
 Monthly, the Administration publishes an estimate of the amount spent by type and agency through the City Council’s Terms and Conditions.
 Traditionally, the City’s Financial Management System (FMS) is the primary source for spending information.
-The Terms and Conditions are used to share timely and regular information of the Administration’s estimate, since FMS is subject to delays from processing, particularly given delays related to the emergency procurement process.
+The Terms and Conditions are used to share timely and regular information of the Administration’s estimate, since FMS is subject to delays from processing, particularly those related to the emergency procurement process.

 FY 2023 and FY 2024 Asylum Seeker Spending